 In summary, zero-shot recommendation is a powerful tool for generating diverse suggestions and supporting exploratory discovery, provided that evaluation frameworks prioritize grounding accuracy and maintain balanced exposure across the item catalog.

-\paragraph{Few-Shot In-Context Learning (ICL) (user request and in-context examples, possibly conditioned by user profile | no \textit{retrieved documents} or \textit{reasoning scaffold})} The zero-shot scenario is further extended by adding in-context examples---short listening histories or seed items---that capture user preferences.
+\paragraph{Few-Shot In-Context Learning (ICL) (input: user request and in-context examples, possibly conditioned by user profile)} The zero-shot approach can be extended by adding in-context examples---short listening histories or seed items---that capture user preferences.
 These examples can be sourced in two primary ways: from the target user's own interaction history (\textit{personalized few-shot})~\cite{deldjoo2024understanding}, enabling rapid adaptation to individual taste evolution, or from similar users' profiles in a collaborative setting (\textit{collaborative few-shot})~\cite{zhang2025AdaptRec,yu-etal-2024-peprec,bao2024realtime}.
 Collaborative approaches are particularly valuable for cold-start scenarios or enriching sparse user profiles.
 Recent work explicitly designs systems to select similar user histories as in-context demonstrations, enabling LLMs to actively participate in choosing high-quality demonstration examples~\cite{zhang2025AdaptRec}.
 For instance, given the example in Figure~\ref{fig:prompt}, the items ``Sepultura - Roots Bloody Roots'', ``Angra - Carry On'', and ``Krisiun - Combustion Inferno'' serve as demonstrations to nudge the generation toward similar curation.
 Whether drawn from personal history or collaborative neighborhoods, the model leverages a few explicitly liked tracks or micro-histories to enable immediate personalization, well-suited for adapting to new or shifting tastes without re-training~\cite{bao2024realtime}.
-Few-shot ICL is particularly useful in session-based recommendation, where short-term intent can be efficiently reflected through a curated list of seed examples (see for example AdaptRec~\cite{zhang2025AdaptRec}.)
+Few-shot ICL is particularly useful in session-based recommendation, where short-term intent can be efficiently reflected through a curated list of seed examples (see, for example, AdaptRec~\cite{zhang2025AdaptRec}).